OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (issues a reset to the ATmega chip, give background on what that means in the Arduino Context) -->

 In addition to the Omega's reset button, the Arduino Dock 2 comes with a microcontroller reset button.
-This button can be used to reset the ATmega chip whenever you'd like in order to prepare the chip for uploading a new sketch.
+This button can be used to reset the ATmega chip whenever you'd like.
 This will **NOT** reset the Omega.

 ### Omega USB Port